Blog · Analysis · Last reviewed June 23, 2026

 On February 25, 2025, ECMWF put its Artificial Intelligence Forecasting System into operations alongside its physics-based Integrated Forecasting System.
 ECMWF described AIFS as the first fully operational open machine-learning weather prediction model with a wide range of forecast parameters, including fields such as wind, temperature, and precipitation type.
 The center said AIFS improves many measures, including tropical cyclone tracks, and substantially reduces the energy needed to make a forecast.

 This matters because operational agencies are not publishing demos for applause.
 They run systems people depend on.
 They must version models, monitor outputs, explain failures, maintain data pipelines, support forecasters, handle public communication, and decide how much authority to give a new forecast inside warning workflows.
+This is AI governance in a domain where the ground truth eventually arrives.

 The result will not be a clean replacement of physics by AI.
 The near future is a mixed forecast stack: satellites, stations, balloons, radars, reanalysis datasets, physics models, learned models, ensembles, forecaster judgment, warning policy, local knowledge, and public communication layered together.